 The mixed metals trend is still making serious headway so think about subtly mixing metallic colours in fabrics too.

-The glamorous Townhouse Collection bedroom features satiny gold and silver Missoni with a table lamp by Pieter Adam.
+This glamorous Townhouse Collection bedroom colour idea features satiny gold and silver Missoni with a table lamp by Pieter Adam.
 Its transparent glass and metallic inner is a modern take on the traditional buffet lamp.

-To master the look, ground golds and silvers (both vibrant and muted tones) with a beige and white foundation for a bedroom that’s a little bit special.
+To master the look, ground golds and silvers (both vibrant and muted tones) with a beige and white foundation for a bedroom colour combination that’s a little bit special.

 Image Credit: Peter Mikic

-When adopting this palette, proportion is key.
+When adopting this bedroom colour palette, proportion is key.
 Blend the hues appropriately by using a ratio of lights to darks in favour of the lights.

 Image Credit: Finchatton

-A look that will endure through spring, summer, autumn and winter, this Finchatton bedroom employs a tonal array of muted purple tones for an effortlessly chic space which draws on the rustic side of the palette.
+A bedroom colour idea that will endure through spring, summer, autumn and winter, this Finchatton bedroom employs a tonal array of muted purple tones for an effortlessly chic space which draws on the rustic side of the palette.

 BEDROOM COLOUR IDEAS: WHITE & BLACK BEDROOM